solidjs/solid-start/docs/api/createRouteData.md

 ### Fetching data from an API

 `createRouteData` is a primitive for managing async data fetching.
-It is a light wrapper over `createResource` that is router away so it can handle data refetching.
+It is a light wrapper over `createResource` that is a router away so it can handle data refetching.
 The simplest way to use it is to fetch data from an API.

 ```tsx twoslash
 import { createRouteData } from "solid-start";